Hermann Cohen (Carmelite): Franz Liszt

 This rejection led to a significant direction in Cohen's life.
 Rosalie Cohen was able to persuade the renowned pianist Franz Liszt to take her son on as a pupil.
 Despite his early reluctance, after hearing him play and taken by his good looks, Liszt accepted him as a pupil.
 Cohen soon became his favorite student.
 As Liszt himself had been nicknamed Putzig (German for "little cute guy") by his own teacher, Carl Czerny, he began to call Cohen Puzzi, a diminutive form of the word.
-Liszt accepted Cohen into his social circle, introducing him to his friends, the author George Sand and the radical priest, the Abbé de Lamennais, who both also became charmed by the boy.
+Liszt accepted Cohen into his social circle, introducing him to his friends, the author George Sand and the Abbé de Lamennais, who both also became charmed by the boy.
 Sand began to dote on the boy and called him Le Mélancolique Puzzi.
-Lamennais gave the young Jewish boy an autographed copy of his work, Paroles d'un croyant—for which the priest had just been excommunicated by Pope Gregory XVI—with the inscription: Souvenirs offerts à mon cher petit Puzzi.
+Lamennais gave the young Jewish boy an autographed copy of his work, Paroles d'un croyant — for which the priest had just been excommunicated by Pope Gregory XVI — with the inscription: Souvenirs offerts à mon cher petit Puzzi.

 The following June, Liszt left Paris without warning with his new lover, the Countess Marie d'Agoult, and moved to Geneva, where he began to teach at the recently founded Geneva Conservatory of Music.
 Devastated by the sudden loss of his mentor, Cohen persisted in begging Liszt to allow him to join him there, to which Liszt eventually relented.
 Cohen's arrival in the Liszt circle in Geneva soon earned him the long-held enmity of the countess.
 His abilities continued to grow under Liszt's watchful eye.
 On 1 October 1835 Cohen played in a concert sponsored by the Princess Cristina Trivulzio Belgiojoso.
 Together with Liszt and two other pianists, he played in a four-piano Brilliant Potpourri on folk airs by Czerny.
 That same month Liszt entrusted the boy with 10 students of his own.
 At age 13, Cohen's career appeared headed for greatness.

 By then Cohen had become Liszt's constant companion, accompanying him and the countess on their holiday trips through the Swiss countryside.
 He was with them and Sand on a notorious trip to Chamonix.
 He later wrote, Circumstances led me into the interior of a family unsanctified by the marriage ties.
 As dissolute as the circle appeared to the world, Liszt felt himself responsible for the boy's moral as well as his professional development and Cohen was touched when Liszt gave him a Bible.
-Cohen felt a deep religious experience in the course of one trip, when Liszt played an improvisation of the Dies Irae from Mozart's Requiem on the Grand Organ of the Cathedral of St. Nicholas in Fribourg.
+Cohen felt a deep religious experience in the course of one trip, when Liszt played an improvisation of the Dies Irae from Mozart's Requiem on the Grand Organ of the Fribourg Cathedral.